dopeboy/tlmslackapprenticeshipcirriculum/units/unit1/lesson1.md

 In each *.test.js file, you will find 1-2 sample tests.
 Write 3-4 more additional tests in each file.

-For the visual test, you will need to create an account on [Applitools](https://applitools.com/) and insert your API key on line 22.
+For the visual test, you will need to create an account on [Applitools](https://applitools.com/) and insert your API key on line 22 of `tests/visual.test.js`.
 It is worth reading [1] and [2] to understand how Applitools works before writing your own test.

 ## References & Additional Reading